projectsveltos/sveltos/docs/template/example_multicluster_iteration_template.md

 ## Use Case Description

-There are a number of cases when platform administrators or operators have to discover and iterate through multiple clustes to deploy specific Kubernetes resources dynamically.
+There are a number of cases where platform administrators or operators want to discover and iterate through multiple clustes to deploy specific Kubernetes resources dynamically.
 One example is the formation of a NATS supercluster that requires each NATS instance provisioned by Sveltos to be aware of other clusters.

 The use case can be easily achieved by Sveltos with the use of the [templating](../template/template.md) functionality and [Sveltos Event Franmework](../events/addon_event_deployment.md).